![]() |

 You take your bags with you onto the train, and put them on the racks near your seat.
 Bags may be X-rayed before entering the station.
 The luggage limit on Chinese trains is 20 Kg for adults & 10 Kg for children, and the maximum dimension of any item should not exceed 130cm on G-category trains like these.
 However, in practice no-one weighs or measures your bags, as long as they comfortably fit through the security X-ray machines and you can carry them onto the train, you'll be fine.
 If you really want to transport vast quantities of luggage you can pay for a baggage ticket for bags in excess of the official limits.

-The station in Hong Kong is Hong Kong West Kowloon, the new high-speed train terminal which opened in 2018.
+The station for high-speed trains is Hong Kong West Kowloon, the high-speed train terminal opened in 2018.
 See map of Hong Kong showing station location.
 You should arrive at least 45 minutes before the train leaves to complete Hong Kong & mainland China border formalities.

 Border formalities when leaving Hong Kong for Shanghai

 Hong Kong & Chinese border formalities take place at Hong Kong West Kowloon station before you board the train.
-You should arrive at the station at least 45 minutes before your train, although I found we were through formalities and waiting in the departure lounge a mere 15 minutes after entering the station.
-It might take longer at busy times!
+I would arrive at the station at least 60 minutes before your train.
+I found we were through formalities and waiting in the departure lounge a mere 15 minutes after entering the station, but it will take longer at busy times!
 On arrival in Beijing there are no further formalities, you just walk out of the station.
 See the Hong Kong to Beijing page for a description of the check-in process at Hong Kong with photos, it's the same process whether you're going to Beijing or Shanghai.

 Border formalities when travelling from Shanghai to Hong Kong